nikitakatchik/smarttv-twitch/README.md

 For models released before 2013 you might want to use these instructions instead:
 From the SmartHUB main screen, click the "Tools" button on the remote.
 Only from the "Tools" menu, navigate to "Settings", and from there to "Development".
 (You still have to be logged in as 'develop')

+### Followed Channels

+To get access your followed channels you have to unpack the Twitch.zip from releases and edit the app/script/config.js file and enter your username.
+Then repack everything as Twitch.zip.
+I'm planing to add support for this from inside the app in the future.